 \subsubsection{Vector-Valued RKHS}

-Hilbert spaces of functions, such as $L^2(\mathbb{R})$, do not necessarily have a reasonable concept of pointwise evaluation.
-In particular for any two elements $f,g$, having a small norm difference $\|f-g\|_{L^2}$ does not imply any condition for the pointwise difference $|f(x)-g(x)|$ for any $x\in \mathbb{R}$.
-Reproducing kernel Hilbert spaces remedy that.
-In the sequel we consider generalisations of the scalar-valued STFT to operator-valued.
-As a result, we state definitions and identities in this section in terms of \textit{vector-valued} reproducing kernel Hilbert spaces, following the formalism of Paulsen and Raghupathi in chapter 6 of \cite{paulsenrkhs}.
+We recall definitions and identities in this section in terms of \textit{vector-valued} reproducing kernel Hilbert spaces, following the formalism of Paulsen and Raghupathi in chapter 6 of \cite{paulsenrkhs}.
 The familiar scalar case follows simply by considering the vector space which functions take their values to be $\mathbb{C}$. \begin{definition}{} Let $\mathcal{C}$ be a Hilbert space, and $X$ some set.
 We denote by $\mathcal{F}(X, \mathcal{C})$ the vector space of $\mathcal{C}$-valued functions under the usual pointwise sum and scalar multiplication.
 A subspace $\mathcal{H}\subseteq \mathcal{F}$ is a $\mathcal{C}$-valued reproducing Kernel Hilbert Space (RKHS) if it is a Hilbert space, and for every $x\in X$, the evaluation map $E_x:f\to f(x)$ is a bounded operator.
 If the set $\{E_x\}_{x\in X}$ is uniformly bounded in norm, then $\mathcal{H}$ is referred to as \textit{uniform}. \end{definition} Since $\mathcal{H}$ is a Hilbert space, it follows from Riesz' representation theorem that for each $E_x$, there is some $k_x\in \mathcal{H}$ such that $E_x(f) = \langle f, k_x\rangle_{\mathcal{H}}$.
 It follows from definition that